ryansheehy0/Neo-C/containers.md

 1. `init` is used instead of `:`s for initializer lists.
 1. You have to define all methods inside of the class.
 1. You cannot do `Constructor() = default;`.
 Instead just do `Constructor()`
+1. Their are no `friend` functions in Neo-C

 ```C++
 // Neo-C